Regions of Italy: Regions with ordinary statute

 These regions, whose statutes are approved by their regional councils, were created in 1970, even though the Italian Constitution dates back to 1948.
 Since the constitutional reform of 2001 they have had residual legislative powers: the regions have exclusive legislative power with respect to any matters not expressly reserved to state law (Article 117).
 Yet their financial autonomy is quite modest: they keep just 20% of all levied taxes, mostly used to finance the region-based healthcare system.

 Autonomous regions with special statute

-Article 116 of the Italian Constitution grants home rule to five regions, namely the Aosta Valley, Friuli-Venezia Giulia, Sardinia, Sicily, and Trentino-Alto Adige/Südtirol, allowing them some legislative, administrative and financial power to a varying extent, depending on their specific statute.
+Article 116 of the Italian Constitution grants home rule to five regions: the Aosta Valley, Friuli-Venezia Giulia, Sardinia, Sicily, and Trentino-Alto Adige/Südtirol, allowing them some legislative, administrative and financial power to a varying extent, depending on their specific statute.
 These regions became autonomous in order to take into account cultural differences and protect linguistic minorities.
-Moreover, the government wanted to prevent them from potentially seceding or being taken away from Italy after the defeat in World War II.
+Moreover, the government wanted to prevent them from potentially seceding or being taken away from Italy after its defeat in World War II.